britram/draft-trammell-wire-image/draft-iab-wire-image.md

 # Discussion

-This definition is so vague as to be difficult to apply to protocol analysis, but it does illustrate some important properties of the wire image.
+This definition appears at first glance to be so impractically formal as to be difficult to apply to protocol analysis, but it does illustrate some important properties of the wire image.

 Key is that the wire image is not limited to merely "the unencrypted bits in the header".
 In particular, interpacket timing, packet size, and message sequence